gbyat/we-spamfighter/README.md

 - **Log Retention**: Days to keep logs (default: 30)
 - **Keep Data on Uninstall**: Option to preserve data when uninstalling
 - **Enable Activity Log**: Optional activity logging to track important plugin events (e.g., weekly summaries sent, table maintenance).
-When enabled, displays activity log in the Maintenance tab showing recent events.
+When enabled, adds an "Activity Log" menu item under WE Spamfighter for viewing events and provides a clear button in the Maintenance tab.
 - **Enable GitHub Updates**: Optional automatic updates from GitHub releases. **⚠️ Activate at your own risk** - Updates will be installed automatically without additional confirmation.
 Disabled by default for security.

 ### 3. Contact Form 7 Integration